Fathers’ Rights Attorneys

 Judges will often err in favor of issuing a protective order against a man, even though the consequences can be devastating.
 At the same time the woman can make a false criminal complaint claiming she has suffered a violent attack.
 The El Paso Police Department has a policy that they must arrest someone — even if there is no visible evidence of injury.
 Guess who is usually arrested?
 The father.

-I represent fathers in family law matters of all kinds, including parentage actions, as well as in criminal court.
-I will defend your rights, including those to child visitation and custody, and protect your freedom.
+We represent fathers in family law matters of all kinds, including parentage actions, as well as in criminal court.
+We will defend your rights, including those to child visitation and custody, and protect your freedom.

 False Accusations Against Fathers